Wolverine971/9takes/src/blog/enneagram/astrology-and-the-enneagram.md

 - Some offer guidance on personal growth by integrating insights from both systems.
 - Relationship compatibility might be explored using both Enneagram dynamics and <a class="external-link" target="_blank" rel="noopener" href="https://astro-charts.com/tools/new/synastry/">synastry (astrological compatibility)</a>.

-## Books and Resources

-For those interested in exploring this intersection further, several authors have written on the subject:
+For those interested in exploring this intersection further read this blog by Ophira and Tali Edut titled [Enneagram Astrology: How the 9 Types Match with the Planets and Zodiac Signs](https://astrostyle.com/enneagram-astrology/).

-- "Astrology and the Enneagram" by Liz Greene and Karen Stefano
-- "The Enneagram of Astrology" by Elizabeth Spring
-- "The Nine Faces of the Soul: An Exploration of the Enneagram and Astrology" by Sandra Valabregue

 ## Criticisms and Considerations